peakflo/pfMCP/src/servers/teams/README.md

 # Microsoft Teams Server

-guMCP server implementation for interacting with Microsoft Teams for team management, channel operations, messaging, and meetings.
+pfMCP server implementation for interacting with Microsoft Teams for team management, channel operations, messaging, and meetings.

 ---